 It's easier to hire staff and teach them a system, with the added bonus you know the specific tasks required for the role that the individual has to master. - You're guaranteed to hire a team of experts!

 So what's your purpose and what systems and processes can you put in place to deliver your solution?
 Keep it simple! get fancy later...
 (If fancy is required).
 Picture your business as a drive-thru, whats happenings at each stop?

 Talk soon, Lawesey

-From website design to premium quality logo design, I help professionals position themselves online to get noticed, remembered and shared.
+From website design to premium-quality print & signs.
+We help local businesses position their services to get noticed, remembered and shared.